nambuntu/reactive-programming-performance/README.md

   - Default: 0x1388 (5000 decimal)

 For more details, please consider following this link: [https://www.baselogic.com/2011/11/23/solved-java-net-bindexception-address-use-connect-issue-windows/](https://www.baselogic.com/2011/11/23/solved-java-net-bindexception-address-use-connect-issue-windows/)
+2. Compare with Symfony or Laravel

+I also created a [Symfony](https://symfony.com/) 4 microservices project to run with Apache 2 httpd server, but the test result can't be comparable so I just leave it out and may come back in a more fair-minded comparison in the future.

-2. Configure virtual host for Symfony
+3. Configure virtual host for Symfony
 During this kind of test, please avoid Symfony built-in web server and instead configure a proper web-server [https://symfony.com/doc/current/setup/web_server_configuration.html](https://symfony.com/doc/current/setup/web_server_configuration.html)